microtrain/bootcamp/01-DevEnvironment/04-LAMPStack.md

 ## [phpMyAdmin](https://www.phpmyadmin.net/)

-PhpMyAdmin is a webbased admin tool for MySQL.
+PhpMyAdmin is a web based admin tool for MySQL.
 This is written in PHP and runs on the Apache webserver.
-We will work with phpMyAdmin throughout this course Here is the [offical documentation](https://docs.phpmyadmin.net/en/latest/) for your convenience.
+We will work with phpMyAdmin throughout this course Here is the [official documentation](https://docs.phpmyadmin.net/en/latest/) for your convenience.
 Let's start by installing the software.

 ```sh
 sudo apt install phpmyadmin